 Global VM Lock

 The Ruby VM (Virtual Machine) schedules Ruby threads for execution.
-At any given point in time, only one thread at a time is allowed to interact with the state of the Ruby VM.
-The mechanism by which the Ruby interpreter ensures this is called the Global VM Lock (GVL).
+At any given point, only one thread at a time can be active and interact with the state of the Ruby VM.

 Installation